 Lucha Sister Mia Yim has been seen passing time one arcade cabinets while waiting on Leva Bates

 Women Of Wrestling's Armenian Superhero Tatevik's red baron is the "The Gamer" because she's an avid player and likes to strike Street Fighter poses.

 Ritz from Final Fantasy Tactics Advanceknows that people will stereotype her into being smarter.
 She outright states that she prefers games to books.
 (Obvious, considering the game is an escapist fantasy based on video games, specifically Final Fantasy).

 Kagetsu Tohya, the sequel fandisc to Tsukihime.
 In an optional scene, it is revealed that Kohaku is an avid gamer and capable of kicking Shiki's butt in every genre they play.

-Kaguya gained notoriety as the "NEET-Hime" (NEET being the Japanese acronym that functionally means "unemployed slacker" and hime meaning princess... basically a royal that doesn't do anything), and is frequently shown as playing in her room.
+Kaguya Houraisan from Touhou gained notoriety as the "NEET-Hime" (NEET being the originally British acronym that came into Japanese use that functionally means "unemployed slacker" and hime meaning princess... basically a royal that doesn't do anything), and is frequently shown in fanworks as playing video games in her room (despite Gensokyo being rather like medieval Japan and not having that kind of technology).
 Fan interpretation almost universally assumes she's actually a massive gamer nerd, and often is shown being willing to game anyone in anything better than them if there is a storyline with some character being introduced to video games from the outside world involved.

 Ai from Neo Geo Battle Coliseum not only collects and plays video games, but has attacks themed after various Neo Geo games.
 Yeah, Neo Geo stuff isn't that popular, but hey, it still counts.